People are boycotting Costco for requiring shoppers to wear masks in stores — and it reveals the frightening misconceptions that still exist about the pandemic

 — Talia (@talialikeitis) April 28, 2020

-This user was one of many who took to social media to express frustration with Costco’s new policy.
-Some called to boycott the warehouse chain and many took issue with the policy for promoting a safety measure that they view as ineffective and an infringement of their rights.
+The user was one of many who expressed frustration on social media over Costco’s new policy.
+Some called for a boycott of the warehouse chain, and many took issue with the policy because it promotes a safety measure that they view as ineffective and an infringement of their rights.

-The policy, which is effective May 4 in all Costco stores, states that “all Costco members and guests must wear a face covering that covers their mouth and nose at all times while at Costco” and excludes children under two years old and people whose medical conditions do not allow for them to wear such coverings.
+The policy, which is effective May 4 in all Costco stores, says “all Costco members and guests must wear a face covering that covers their mouth and nose at all times while at Costco” and excludes children under 2 years old and people whose medical conditions do not allow for them to wear such coverings.

-In response to a request for comment, a Costco spokesperson directed Business Insider to a public message from CEO Craig Jelinek on the company’s website.
+In response to a request for comment, a Costco spokesperson directed Business Insider to a public message on the company’s website from CEO Craig Jelinek.

 “We know some members may find this inconvenient or objectionable, but under the circumstances we believe the added safety is worth any inconvenience,” Jelinek wrote.
 “This is not simply a matter of personal choice; a face covering protects not just the wearer, but others too.”

-Costco’s new policy is in line with CDC recommendations, which advise people wear face coverings in public settings in order to slow the spread of the coronavirus.
-Still, angry shoppers took to social media to express their frustration with the new policy.
+Costco’s new policy is in-line with Centers for Disease Control and Prevention recommendations, which advise that people wear face coverings in public settings to slow the spread of the coronavirus.
+But angry shoppers still expressed their frustrations with the new policy.

-Some shoppers posted about being against the policy because they claimed it was ineffective or promoting fear-mongering
+Some shoppers said the policy was ineffective, while others suggested it was fearmongering.

 Why is Costco mandating masks?
 Has anyone told them cloth masks are 0% effective against viruses?!!
 Americans are obsessed with a false sense of security pic.twitter.com/y6EHRsgiRg